Embed This Data

 - FDI Inflow:

-The individual income tax rate in Croatia is 40 percent, and the corporate tax rate is 20 percent.
-Other taxes include a value-added tax (VAT) and excise taxes.
-The overall tax burden is 32.6 percent of total domestic income.
-Government expenditures remain steady at about 43 percent of the domestic economy.
-Croatia will begin contributing to the EU budget in 2013.
-Public debt is about 56 percent of GDP.
+The top personal income tax rate is 40 percent, and the top corporate tax rate is 20 percent.
+Other taxes include a value-added tax and excise taxes.
+The overall tax burden equals 36.4 percent of total domestic income.
+Government spending has amounted to 47.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 5.0 percent of GDP.
+Public debt is equivalent to 87.7 percent of GDP.